Jun 17 , 2020

 But higher temperatures in the summer also mean higher risks for your pets - more pests and bugs, more skin and ear infections, more injuries, and more chance of a heat stroke.

 So, here are a few summer safety tips for pet owners, things that you can do to keep your pets safe during the summer and ensure that your pet has a fantastic summer as well.

 1. Protect Your Pets from the Heat

 Summers are meant to be hot.
 And although veterinarians recommend keeping pets indoors, the outside world is just too much fun to not be pulled outside for a little fun.
-So, while you’re outside running around and playing make use of the summer heat safety tips for pets so as to make sure to keep your pets protected from the heat.
+So, while you’re outside running around and playing make use of the summer heat safety tips for pets so as to make sure you keep your pets protected from the heat.
 As a pet owner it is your responsibility to keep pets safe in the heat.

 Our body starts sweating through our skin to cool ourselves off.
 Pets, however, do not sweat in the same way as we do.
 For instance, dogs sweat only from areas not covered with fur, such as pads, paws, and nose.
 So the rest of their body can overheat easily under the sun.